prashanthr036/aboutme/README.md

 ## Contributors

-Prashanth Reddy Nachannagari

-Masters in Applied Computer Science
+This is Prashanth Reddy Nachannagari,pursuing Masters in Applied Computer Science at Northwest Missouri State University.

 S534571@nwmissouri.edu